Technion-WeBWorK/xblock-webwork/install-docs/setup-devstack-named-release-with-webwork-xblock.md

 below.

-You should run the following steps while the devstack is still running (so you can copy the files out of the running containers to make persistant local copies to edit).
+You should run the following steps while the devstack is still running (so you can copy the files out of the running containers to make persistent local copies to edit).
 Do so inside the Python virtualenv which should still be running from the prior stage (or start up the venv again).

 ```